 With a history dating back to 1886, American Water is the largest and most geographically diverse U.S. publicly traded water and wastewater utility company.
-The company employs more than 6,900 dedicated professionals who provide regulated and market-based drinking water, wastewater and other related services to an estimated 15 million people in 46 states and Ontario, Canada.
+The company employs more than 7,100 dedicated professionals who provide regulated and market-based drinking water, wastewater and other related services to more than 14 million people in 46 states and Ontario, Canada.
 American Water provides safe, clean, affordable and reliable water services to our customers to make sure we keep their lives flowing.
-For more information, visit amwater.com.
+For more information, visit amwater.com and follow American Water on Twitter, Facebook, and LinkedIn.